 - Eyelid skin debulking, fat sculpting

 Corticosteroids for TED

-External Beam Radiation
+External Beam Radiation for TED

-- Orbital Decompression Surgery is effective in decreasing or eliminating the bulging (proptotic) eyes.
+- Orbital Decompression Surgery is effective in decreasing or eliminating the bulging or proptotic eyes.

 - Eyelid Retraction Repair Surgery is effective in decreasing or eliminating the stare that is so characteristic of TED.
 The eyelids often staying open at night and cause a break down of the surface of the eye.

 - Eye Muscle Surgery is effective in restoring single vision when looking straight ahead and down.
 However, there is no way to return the muscle function to normal so double vision in extremes of gaze is a common permanent change.